MarkusPiotrowski/wifisocket/Tutorial.md

 off_buttons = {}
 ```

-Next, we iterate through our sockets and add an 'on' and an 'off' button each:
+Next, we iterate through our sockets and add an 'On' and an 'Off' button each:

 ```python
 for key in socket_data: